Margraviate of Baden-Baden: Other territories west of the Rhine

-The Margraves controlled Rodemachern, Useldingen and Hespringen in the modern territory of France.
+The Margraves controlled Rodemachern, Useldingen and Hespringen in the modern territory of France and Luxembourg.
 In the Palatinate Forest, they owned the Lordship of Gräfenstein, which they had shared with the Leiningen family until 1557.
 After Gräfenstein Castle was destroyed in 1635, the margrave shifted the administration to Rodalben.

 History

 The Margraviate of Baden-Baden was created in 1535, as a result of the division of the Margraviate of Baden.
 In the 16th century, it was heavily influenced by Bavaria.
 Between 1594 and 1622, the territory came under the occupation of the Margraviate of Baden-Durlach.
 The territory was heavily damaged by the Thirty Years' War and the Nine Years' War.
 The wealthy sovereigns Louis William and Sibylle maintained an expensive court culture and built many secular and religious structures in the Baroque style.
 After the death of Augustus George in 1771, the margraviate was inherited by Charles Frederick of Baden-Durlach.